 We catch up on news and work, talk about books we are reading and swap tales about the adventurous lives of our wives, grown children and grandbabies.
-Sometimes it’s history and politics that dominates the conversation.
-More often we share thoughts on life, love and matters philosophical.
-In a nutshell, we attempt to solve most of the world’s problems in the span of time it approximately takes to consume a couple well-stuffed baked potatoes.
+Sometimes it’s history and politics that dominate the conversation.
+More often than not we share thoughts on life, love and matters philosophical.
+In a nutshell, we attempt to solve most of the world’s problems in the span of time it approximately takes to consume a couple of stuffed baked potatoes.

 That seems about right since the three of us always order the same items off the bar menu.
-Joe and I routinely order fully loaded baked stuffed potatoes while our worldly friend Pat – who prefers, may we say, to be called Patrick — gets a fancy club sandwich.
+Joe and I routinely order fully loaded stuffed baked potatoes while our worldly friend Pat — who prefers to be called Patrick — gets a fancy club sandwich.
 There’s always one in every crowd.

 Some time ago, I began calling our gathering The Stuffed Potatoes Lunch and Philosophy Club.

 You see, we’ve known each other for more than half a century.
 Pat (as I call him) is my oldest pal; we grew up a block from each other and have spent years chasing golf balls and trout in each other’s company.
 Pat and Joe grew up attending the same Catholic church.
 But I got to know and like Joe in high school.

 To look at us, you might think we’re just three old geezers telling war stories in a booth.

 Technically speaking, I suppose we are “old” guys, though none of us thinks of ourselves that way in the slightest.

 We were born weeks apart in 1953 — Joe in January, me in February, Pat in March.